Research

 Teaching and Supervisions

-SAN11: Anthropology of Media and Visual Culture: Radio Worlds
+SAN11: Anthropology of digital, auditory and visual worlds: Radio Worlds